 Step 1: Preparation

 First, switch off your water supply.
-This will stop water from escaping your plumbing and causing leaks while you install the unit.
+This will stop water from escaping your plumbing while you install the ion exchange system.

-If your home uses an electric water heater, you should also turn this off too as a precaution.
+If your home uses an electric water heater, you should turn this off as a precaution.

-Open the faucets in your home to drain out any lingering water.
+Open the faucets in your home to drain the water.

 Step 2: Install Overflow Grommet